-Joyfully and humbly, as understanding recipients of the gracious work of God through Jesus Christ, we confess these essentials of our shared faith:
+Joyfully and humbly, as undeserving recipients of the gracious work of God through Jesus Christ, we confess these essentials of our shared faith:

 God is majestic and compassionate and lovingly desires to be known.
 Therefore, we worship Him.
 God is revealed generally through creation, specifically through the Holy Scriptures, and finally in the living Word who became flesh, Jesus Christ our Lord.